KapPetrovTheGuy/ReverbOS/README.md

 1. Hello World - DONE!
 2. Read from the hard disk - DONE!
 3. Protected Mode - DONE!
+4. Actual Kernel - NOT DONE
-4. Implement C - NOT DONE
+5. Implement C - NOT DONE
-5. GDT And IDT - NOT DONE
+6. GDT And IDT - NOT DONE

 Adding more to list soon!